 - Aroma Tea House : This 5 * hotel is conveniently located on the edge of Banyan Lake, and offers lake view rooms.
 This is my favorite in Guilin for its unbeatable price / performance ratio: night in a double room from 55 euros!

-To Stay in Yangshuo
+Accommodation in Yangshuo

-In Yangshuo, the best advice I can give you is to sleep outside the city, because it’s very noisy!
+In Yangshuo, the best advice I can give you is to stay outside the city, because it’s very noisy!
 Excellent hotels, really quiet, are only 15 or 20 minutes by bike from the city center.

 All the hotels that I propose to you are ideally placed : close to the moon hill and the pier to make Bamboo raft on the Yulong river.